civilKaos82/parsing-data-1-csv-in-csv-out-challenge/README.md

 ### Ruby's CSV Library
 Ruby provides a library for working with CSV files (see [Ruby docs][ruby docs csv]).
 It is part of Ruby's Standard Library, so we always have access to it.
-However, as it's not part of Ruby's Core, it's not automatically loaded for us when our programs run.
-We need to explicitly require it (see the top of the file `person_parser.rb`).
+However, it's not a part of Ruby's Core, so it's not automatically loaded for us when our programs run.
+We need to explicitly require it.
+This is done for us at the top of the `person_parser.rb` file.

 We'll use this CSV library to both read and write CSV files.
-Take time to read through the Ruby docs on the class.
-Also, the blog post *[Parsing CSV with Ruby][technical pickles csv]* might prove helpful in understanding some of the options that we can specify when reading a CSV file (e.g., specifying that the CSV file contains a row of headers).
+The library provides the [`CSV.foreach`][docs foreach] method as the "primary interface for reading CSV files" and the [`CSV.open`][docs open] method as the "primary interface for writing a CSV file."

+When we read a CSV file, the default behavior for `CSV.foreach` is to convert each row in the file to an array of strings.
+However, we can change that behavior by specifying different options.
+For example, specifying that our CSV file contains a header row changes the data structure used to represent each row from an array to a [`CSV::Row`][ruby docs csv row] object.
+For an overview of these options, read the blog post *[Parsing CSV with Ruby][technical pickles csv]*.

+*Note:*  The blog post explains these options using the method `CSV.new`, but they are the same when using `CSV.foreach`.

 ## Releases